kanlanc/OpenZoning/data-standard/glossary.md

 #### Neighborhood Type:
 A neighborhood that has certain characteristics in terms of Districtarrangement and intensity.
 #### Nonconformity:
-An existing use, structure, lot, site characteristics or sign that, atthe time of its legal establishment, was in compliance with thezoning regulations, but after the adoption date of this Code hasbeen made wholly or partially nonconforming.
+An existing use, structure, lot, site characteristics or sign that, atthe time of its legal establishment, was in compliance with thezoning regulations, but after the adoption date of this Code has been made wholly or partially nonconforming.
 #### Office:
 The transaction of general business, including administrative,professional, and clerical activities, but excluding retail.
-All officeuses, definitions, and standards may be found in Article 4 UseStandards.
+All office uses, definitions, and standards may be found in Article 4 UseStandards.
 #### On-Site Civic Space:
 Civic space owned, maintained, and administered by a privateentity, provided on the same lot as a building or on a lot associatedwith a building group, for the purpose of adding publicly accessibleamenity space to a development project.
 #### Opening: